fefe982/DeMangleVC/special_symbols.md

 Used to replace the `vftable` for object of `dllimport`ed class created by `new`.

-The `vector deleting destructor` is put into the `vftable` if the destructor is virtual, can it calls `operator delete`.
+The `vector deleting destructor` is put into the `vftable` if the destructor is virtual, and it calls `operator delete`.
 However, for `dllimport`ed classes, the `operator delete` inside the DLL (which is called by the `vector deleting destructor` in the DLL) may not be the same with the one in the exe.
 It may not match the `operator new` in the EXE, which may cause problems.
 To resolve this, for these classes, a `local vftable` is generated to replace the original `vftable` in the object, after normal object construct in the EXE.
 In the `local vftable`, the destructor calls the `operator delete` in the EXE.

 Details see [here](https://groups.google.com/forum/#!msg/microsoft.public.vc.language/atSh_2VSc2w/EgJ3r_7OzVUJ).